JBakamovic/cxxd-vim/README.md

 3. Configuring clang-tidy by providing *whatever* arguments it supports.
 4. Configuring clang-format by providing *whatever* arguments it supports.
 5. Configuring build-system you use by providing *whatever* arguments it supports.
+6. Selecting specific clang-tidy executable.
+ * Useful if you don't want to use system-wide available clang-tidy executable (default).
+7. Selecting specific clang-format executable.
+ * Useful if you don't want to use system-wide available clang-format executable (default).

 File is expected to exist at the root of the project directory.
+How to write one see next section.

 ## An example configuration